Prithibee13/ML-Task/Readme.md

 - Language preprocessing  process data each by each.
 Therefore, more data will be take much time in  the process
 - Much data need larger vocabulary size.
 Which  can be caused overfitting.
+- More deversified and lengthy data can cause difficulty in setting model's parameter.

 # confusion matrix for Transformer model.
 ![App Screenshot](https://github.com/Prithibee13/ML-Task/blob/main/RNN%20and%20Transformer/Confusion%20Matrix/Transformer%20confusion%20Matrix.png)